zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/_index.md

 ##### Custom {#authentication-microflow}

+{{% alert color="info" %}}
+Support for using a list of `System.HttpHeader` in authentication microflows was introduced in [Studio Pro 10.18.0](/releasenotes/studio-pro/10.18/).
+{{% /alert %}}

 Specify which microflow to use for custom authentication.
 The microflow may take the following as a parameter:

-* [HttpRequest](/refguide/http-request-and-response-entities/#http-request), so it can inspect the incoming request.
+* A list of [HttpHeader](/refguide/http-request-and-response-entities/#http-header).
+This cannot be used in combination with [HttpRequest](/refguide/http-request-and-response-entities/#http-request) parameter.
 * [HttpResponse](/refguide/http-request-and-response-entities/#http-response).
 When the microflow sets the status code of this response to something other then **200**, this value is returned and the operation will not be executed.
 Any headers set on the response are returned (except when the microflow returns an empty user).

-* A list of [HttpHeader](/refguide/http-request-and-response-entities/#http-header).
-This cannot be used in combination with [HttpRequest](/refguide/http-request-and-response-entities/#http-request) parameter.
+* [HttpRequest](/refguide/http-request-and-response-entities/#http-request), so it can inspect the incoming request.

 The authentication microflow should return a User.